StockholmStar/COMP6212/README.md

         FTSE100 datasets are from uk.investing.com
 CW 2:

-        25%, 3 pages paper on the topic of Bitcoin Protocal.
+        25%, 3 pages paper on the topic of Bitcoin Protocol.
 Grade (?/25) given on ?
         25%, develop a Blockchain app demo.
 Grade (?/25) given on ?